jamescarruthers/PlotteRXY/Firmware/readme.md

 * Y-MIN: Y limit switch (on the z-axis gantry)
 * HEATER: Solenoid

-You will also need to use two jumpers to enable TMC2209 UART:
+Check that these two jumpers are set for UART:

 ![Jumpers](https://github.com/FYSETC/FYSETC-E4/raw/main/images/E4%E9%A9%B1%E5%8A%A8%E8%B7%B3%E7%BA%BF.png)